 Duration: 1 Day

-New Year’s Eve receives broad celebration across the United Arab Emirates particularly in the cities of Dubai and Abu Dhabi despite its absence from Islamic or national holiday counts.
+New Year’s Eve is widely celebrated throughout the United Arab Emirates, especially in cities of Dubai and Abu Dhabi, even though it is not considered an Islamic or national holiday.

 What to Expect:

-- Fireworks and Parties: The Burj Khalifa along with other iconic landmarks organizes spectacular fireworks displays during parties.
+- Fireworks and Parties: The Burj Khalifa and other iconic landmarks hold glorious fireworks shows on the parties.

-- Luxury Dining: Special luxury dining events paired with festive menus become highly popular at various restaurants.
+- Luxury Dining: Special luxury dining events that are accompanied by festive menus are very popular in different restaurants.

 Tips for You: